danielabar/meblog/src/markdown/building-a-no-frills-meditation-app.md

 All prompts - "Breathe in", "Breathe out", and "All done" at the end - are spoken using the [Web Speech API](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesis), so the user doesn't need to watch the screen during the session and knows when it's over.
 The browser provides the voice, which may sound different depending on the operating system and settings.

-The implementation includes some careful tuning to make the voice guidance more pleasant during meditation.
+The implementation includes some tuning to make the voice guidance more pleasant during meditation.
 The speech rate is slowed down slightly (`0.85`), and the pitch is lowered a bit (`0.9`) to create a calmer, more soothing tone.
 The function also cancels any previous utterances before speaking - this prevents voice prompts from queuing up or overlapping if something unexpected happens.

 ```js
 // js/voice.js